akorkovelos/agrodem/agrodem_preprocessing/Surface_water_extractor/Surface_Water_Extractor.md

 ## Surface Water Extractor plugin

-**This plugin was developed by KTH dES to automate the process of extracting surface water attributes to indicative crop location**.
+**This plugin was developed by KTH dES to automate the process of extracting surface water attributes to vector points of indicative crop distribution data**.

 ## Installation